Was Your Flight Delayed Or Cancelled?

 Make Your Claim In 2mins

 The criteria for valid claims is that your flight was delayed by at least 3hrs any time within the last 6 years.
 You would also need to have either: departed from an EU/UK airport (on any airline) – or – departed from a non-EU/UK airport with the destination being an EU/UK airport (on an EU/UK airline).
-Providing these criteria are met you can make a successful claim!
+Provided these criteria are met, you can make a claim!

 Reasons To Claim